 - Treat your bank as a business partner.
 Don’t hide bad news from them.
 View them as a resource that can help you navigate your way through any impending difficulties.
 They have more tools at your disposal than you think.

 - Establish and use decision-making filters.
-This is not the time for off the cuff decision-making.
+This is not the time for “off the cuff” decision-making.
 Make sure you screen all major decisions against your strategic and tactical realities.
 In addition, ensure you don’t dilute your culture by exploiting opportunities you shouldn’t even consider in the first place because they aren’t a good fit with who you are and what you are trying to build.
 Now more than ever, learn to say no. Never act out of desperation and be true to your business model.
-I’d rather have you contract and remain strong than grow and increase unnecessary or unwise risk.
+I’d rather have your business contract and remain strong than grow and increase unnecessary or unwise risk.

 - Strengthen your core product and service areas.
 Not every business line is created equal.
 You need to understand what’s making you money and what’s costing you too much money.
 The numbers don’t lie.
 When you have limited discretionary investment capital, make sure you’re focused on maximizing your returns and mitigating your risk.
 There should be no scared cows and let the numbers speak for themselves.

 - Build your external network and peer relationships as a leader.
 This is not the time to close your door and sit alone in your office.
-You need to be reaching out to your colleagues (and even competitors) to get a sense of what they’re dealing with and to share best practices.
-The more eyes focused on the horizon, the clearer the picture becomes.
+You need to reach out to your colleagues (and even competitors) to get a sense of what they’re dealing with and to share best practices.
+The more eyes that are focused on the horizon, the clearer the picture becomes.

-- Work very hard at maintaining your culture, especially in a virtual environment.
+- Work diligently at retaining your culture, especially in a virtual environment.
 Don’t let your people get disconnected from one another or the mission of the company.
 It’s the “ties that bind” that get us through the tough times.

 - Increase your one-to-one and group communications significantly.
 Don’t leave your people out there on their own trying to connect the dots.
 They will inevitably jump to the wrong conclusions.

-I have great confidence in the in the resilience of the US economy and talents of our small business leaders.
+I have great confidence in the resilience of the US economy and the talents of our small business leaders.
 The American business century wasn’t just timing and good luck.
 We built a business infrastructure that is the envy of the world.
 We need to stay unified and help one another.
-We need to the best of our ability to ensure that our markets stay functional rather than dysfunctional.
+We need to ensure that our markets stay functional rather than dysfunctional.
 We need to continue to invest in our own professional development and business intelligence.
 We need to continue to see innovation as our path to progress.
-We need to continue lean into this challenge with our eyes wide open, make thoughtful informed decisions, avoid panic through planning and preparation, and embrace and create the future rather than resisting and/or bemoaning it.
+We need to continue to lean into this challenge with our eyes wide open, make thoughtful informed decisions, avoid panic through planning and preparation, and embrace and create the future rather than resisting and/or bemoaning it.